 Pursuant to Section 7(k) of the FLSA, the County has established a twenty-eight (28) day regularly recurring work period for all law enforcement personnel.

-Except as otherwise provided by Charter, or as defined herein, any authorized time worked in excess of 40 hour weekly work schedule shall be considered overtime and shall be compensable at the rate of one and one-half times the overtime worked whether compensated by monetary payment or by the granting of compensatory time off.
+Except for employees regularly assigned to work 12-hour shifts, , contractual overtime shall be defined as any authorized time worked in excess of forty (40) hours worked within a seven (7) day workweek, which begins Sunday morning at 12:00 a.m., and ends Saturday night at 11:59 p.m., and shall be compensable at the rate of one and one-half times the overtime worked, whether compensated by monetary payment or by the granting of compensatory time off.
 The employee has the choice of selecting monetary payment or time off.
-For employees working a twelve-hour shift, overtime shall be defined as hours worked in excess of 168 hours in a 28-day period.

-- The smallest increment of working time that may be credited as overtime is 6 minutes.
-Portions of 6 minutes worked at different times shall not be added together for the purpose of crediting overtime.
+The smallest increment of working time that may be credited as overtime is six (6) minutes.
+Portions of six (6) minutes worked at different times shall not be added together for the purpose of crediting overtime.

 Employees who are regularly scheduled to work a biweekly overtime schedule will not receive overtime if they are receiving vacation or sick leave pay for the entire biweekly pay period during the time when the regularly scheduled overtime falls.